AlecFake/cs/English/Reading Notes 001 - EU agrees 'best possible' Brexit deal, urges Britons to back May.md

   v. 辞职，辞去(某职务)

-> The EU leaders took barely half an hour to rubber-stamp the 585-page withdrawal treaty, aimed at an orderly exit in March to be followed by two to three years of a status-quo transition period.
-In May's exchanges at the summit, there was no discussion of what may happen if parliament rejects the deal in a vote likely to take place just before the next EU summit on Dec.
+> The EU leaders took barely half an hour to **rubber-stamp** the 585-page **withdrawal treaty**, aimed at an orderly exit in March to be followed by two to three years of a **status-quo** transition period.
+In May's **exchanges** at the summit, there was no discussion of what may happen if parliament rejects the deal in a vote likely to take place just before the next EU summit on Dec.
 13-14.

 * rubber-stamp /ˌrʌbər ˈstæmp/